Adewale1010/all-system_engineering-devops/0x01-shell_permissions/README.md

-Script 7-everybody adds execute permission to the owner, the group owner and other users, to the file hello Script 8-James_Bond sets all the permissions for other users only Script 9-John_Doe sets the mode of the file hello to -rwxr-x-wx
+Script 7-everybody adds execute permission to the owner, the group owner and other users, to the file hello Script 8-James_Bond sets all the permissions for other users only Script 9-John_Doe sets the mode of the file hello to -rwxr-x-wx Script 10-mirror_permissions sets the mode of the file hello the same as olleh's mode